The Program includes a series of exams.

 - Preliminary examinations in four fields, selected in consultation with the graduate adviser and the supervising professors.
 The four fields include:

-- A secondary field in the other of Greek or Roman history, focused around topics, periods, and/or themes
+- A secondary field in Greek or Roman history, focused around topics, periods, and/or themes

 - A comparative historical topic or theme, which includes readings from outside Greek and Roman history.
 The primary field is evaluated in a written exam, and then all three fields in a comprehensive oral exam.